m3047/shodohflo/DNSTAP_RELOADED.md

 Things in the monitored environment have changed, other things which are theoretically changing... not so much or so fast or they're still being studied (or mumble).

-The purpose which drove me to create `shodohflo` was, is, and remains: ___track what FQDNs resolve to in a fashion which is easily consumable via automation___.
-Other things were, and remain, important: ___what client requested resolution for a particular FQDN?___ (because you can correlate it with netflows).
+From the perspective of DNS, what drove me to create ShoDoHFlo was, is, and remains: ___track what FQDNs resolve to in a fashion which is easily consumable via automation___.
+Other things were, and remain, important: ___what client requested resolution for a particular FQDN?___ (because you can correlate it with netflows)

 These two objectives were largely synonymous, but changes in the environment are straining that equivalence.
 In particular: